SynteLang/SynteLang/README.md

 **Great, but what do I actually type in?**

 To decide what code to write, it's helpful to think about the functions or shapes that represent the sounds that you want.
-Or you may want to skip this next section for now and head to the examples in the next section.

 Any number that increases and decreases periodically in some way will produce a an audible sound if the frequency is in the range of 20 to 20,000 hertz.
 (1 hertz is one cycle per second.)
 In practice most frequencies will be betwen around 200 to 2000 hertz.
 Anything below that takes quite a lot of power and size for a speaker to produce clearly and anything above that is rarely used directly (as a fundamental or root note) and will usually only appear as overtones of other lower frequencies.
 A discussion of overtones and harmonics is beyond the scope of this document, doing your own research will be useful for future if they are new to you.

 The `osc` function is actually a group of operators that are added to your listing.
 They are: